New research shows that more people are lying on their resumes to impress employers, and it’s hurting – not helping – their careers.

 Another of the most common resume deceptions is the level of education.
 Employers routinely ask for university degrees for most jobs now – even for roles where there is no evidence of a degree being necessary to perform the job’s duties.
 This is because it has become an easy screening tool.
 Since it is so easy for candidates to apply for jobs online, companies receive many applications for each position they post.
 Adding advanced credentials to the requirements helps narrow down the field of applicants.

 This can make it tempting to fudge your credentials.
 Please don’t do it.
 It only takes a basic background check to confirm your education, and lying about it will kill your chances of getting hired.
 Even if you don’t need the degree to do the job, the fact that you were dishonest in the hiring process tarnishes your integrity in the eyes of the employer.

 Your specific work experience and job duties aren’t as easy to confirm in an initial background check.
 Still, employers know that potential candidates commonly exaggerate these, so they have come up with other ways to verify them.

 Employers notice when you’re being vague about your past work experience.
 Using ambiguous phrases like “familiar with” or “involved in” can be red flags that you are trying to cover up a lack of direct experience.

-You display negative cues during the interview.
+You can also display negative cues during the interview.
 A lack of eye contact or constant fidgeting may suggest dishonesty.
 Employers will ask specific questions about your ability to use the skills necessary for the job.
 Make sure you are ready to speak confidently about your core competencies.

 That is why your professional reputation is your greatest career asset.
-When you have built up a network of people who appreciate your work ethic and abilities, you will have access to many more opportunities than any amount of resume fabrications could earn you.
+When you have built up a network of people who appreciate your work ethic and abilities, you will have access to many more opportunities than any amount of resume fabrication could earn you.